thermalogic/RustSEUIF97/docs/code snippets_acceleration_method.md

 # The code snippets of the acceleration methods

-The code snippets demonstrate the acceleration methods to calculate the specific internal energy in region 1, illustrating the flow from the optimized kernel to the final physical property calculation:
+The code snippets demonstrate the acceleration methods to calculate the specific internal energy $u$ in region 1, illustrating the flow from the optimized kernel to the final physical property calculation:

-## Key Acceleration Methods

-* Loop Tiling: Unleashes the full power of compiler optimizations, surpassing the performance of the single loop.

-* Shared-Power Scaling: By leveraging the mathematical relationship between polynomials and their derivatives, we compute shared power terms only once.
-Subsequent results are derived through exponent scaling, thereby eliminating redundant calculations and significantly improving computational efficiency.

 ## The IAPWS-IF97 Equations